Single-crossing dominance: A preference lattice: Theory

 Crown-freeness rules out a specific form of incompleteness.
 A strong sufficient condition is completeness.
-A weaker sufficient condition is that the comparability relation $\comp$ be transitive. \footnote{Given a binary relation $\geq$, comparability $\comp$ is defined by $a \comp b$ iff either $a \geq b$ or $b \geq a$.} Neither is necessary: \begin{example} Consider $\mathcal{X}$ with the partial order $\gtrsim$ given by
+A weaker sufficient condition is that the comparability relation $\comp$ be transitive. \footnote{For a binary relation $\abstrgeq$, comparability $\comp$ is defined by $a \comp b$ iff either $a \abstrgeq b$ or $b \abstrgeq a$.} Neither is necessary: \begin{namedthm}[Diamond example.]
+Consider $\mathcal{X}$ with the partial order $\primgeq$ given by